lorenzopisano/HWPhysics/README.md

 # Simple Plinko Game

+## Disclaimer:
+This is a university assignment, not a full-fledged game!
+It’s mostly for learning and experimenting

 ## About The Project

 This is a very simplified version of the classic Plinko game, created in Unity.
 The objective of the game is to score points by dropping spheres down a pegged board and having them land in the highest-scoring slots at the bottom.